 If that doesn't happen, City can finish off the job when they travel to Newcastle United on Friday Night Football - live on Sky Sports Premier League.

 There will be no Centurions repeat this season but Guardiola will hope to see his side get as close as possible to the maximum 89 points that their remaining games afford.

 Before any Premier League coronation, City have added another Carabao Cup trophy to their crowded cabinet.

 Aymeric Laporte headed a late winner at Wembley as City beat Tottenham 1-0 in a game they dominated.

 City have exited the Champions League at the quarter-final stage for the past three seasons but they finally broke their hoodoo under Guardiola with a 4-2 aggregate win over Borussia Dortmund.

-City will be desperate to line up at the Ataturk Olympic Stadium in Istanbul on May 29.
+City will now face Chelsea, conquerors of Real Madrid in the other semi-final, at the Ataturk Olympic Stadium in Istanbul on May 29.